fowler-lab/tb-rnap-compensation/README.md

 ### Recreate figures

 This repository is the basis for the paper *"Compensatory Mutations are associated with increased in vitro Growth Levels in resistant Clinical Samples of Mycobacterium tuberculosis"* Clicking "launch binder" above the readme will take you to a binder that you can use to run the jupyter notebook `Recreate_figures_paper.ipynb`.
 This notebook allows to reproduce most of the figures as seen in the paper.
 A few exceptions are figures based on PyMOL mappings, which were produced outside of the notebook environment.
+Note that starting the binder environment can take some time due to the amount of resources contained in the data folder.

 ### Run statistical association tests